FMTools/splar/README.md

 ### What is this ?

 SPLAR is a java library for processing and configuring feature models.
-It was created by Marcilio Mendoca for the [SPLOT (SPL Online Tools) research project](http://www.splot-research.org).
+It was created by Marcilio Mendonca for the [SPLOT (SPL Online Tools) research project](http://www.splot-research.org).

 ### Usage